Workspace Members vs. PR Licenses: These are completely separate and don’t affect each other.

 - They must confirm their email after choosing to join

-- All auto-join users enter as Contributor role with no repository access
+- All auto-join users enter as Contributor role (read-only access to the whole organization)

-- As Owner, you need to assign them to repositories and adjust their role if needed
+- As Owner, adjust their role if they need edit rights

 Changing Member Roles